callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeSelected()
 ```

-This allows you to assert whether the given element is selected from user's perspective.
-It relies on accessibility selected state as set by `aria-selected` or `accessibilityState.selected` props.
+This allows you to assert whether the given element is selected from the user's perspective.
+It relies on the accessibility selected state as set by `aria-selected` or `accessibilityState.selected` props.

 ### `toBeChecked()` / `toBePartiallyChecked()` {#tobechecked}